bcyong/scale_test/README.md

 The quality checks identify 6 annotations as potential duplicates with very high intersection over union values and marked them as errors.

 Upon visual inspection, the 6 identified annotations are indeed duplicates of each other, all identifying the same `Montgomery Post` `information_sign`.
-The rest of the annotations look solid, with the exception of the ommission of a couple `traffic_control_sign`s.
+The rest of the annotations look solid, with the exception of the omission of a couple `traffic_control_sign`s.

   [View Audit](https://dashboard.scale.com/audit?taskId=5f127f671ab28b001762c204)
   ```